mgadaphy/dicom-research/docs/core_features.md

 - Timestamps track creation and modification times
 - Consensus-related fields track the status of annotations in consensus review

-## 3.4 Future Planned Features

-The following features are planned for future implementation in the DICOM Multi-Reviewer System:

-### Consensus Dashboard
+## 3.4 Consensus Dashboard

-The Consensus Dashboard will enable comparison of annotations from multiple reviewers and facilitate reaching consensus on discrepant findings.
+The Consensus Dashboard is an implemented feature that enables comparison of annotations from multiple reviewers.

 ```mermaid
 graph TD